grapekh/Web_Template_Example/README.md

 password: 123
 ````

+# Sample Console Output
-This is what the testing on a simple windows box looks like (note, you will have to log into a web browser as follows
+This is what the testing on a simple windows box looks like.
+I clicked on each page from the website, logged in and tried a bad login combination.
 ````
 C:\Users\grapekh\go\src\simple_go_httpd_template_test>main.exe
 Test Website for single page with templates... launch http://localhost:8000